thefux/tui-terminal.nvim/README.md

 ---

-Made with 🦋 by a developer who thinks terminals should float like butterflies!
+Made with 🦋 by a developer and their AI companion who think terminals should float like butterflies!